 \end{corollary} \begin{proof} In order to give the proof, we briefly recall the spreading out argument in \cite[Corollary 13.16]{BhattMorrowScholzeIntegralPadicHodge}.
 To start with, we denote $K$ as $W[1/p]$ where $W$ is the Cohen ring of the residue field $k$ of $C$ and fix an inclusion $K\to C$.
-For a finite diagram of proper rigid spaces $\{T_i\}_{i\in I}$, suppose we can spread out $\{T_i\}_{i\in I}$ to a finite diagram $\{\tilde{T}_i \}$ proper and flat over a smooth rigid space $S/K$ such that $\{T_i\}_{i\in I}$ arises as the fibre at some $C$-point of $S$.
-Shrink $S$ finitely many times if necessary, one may assume further each $\tilde{T}_i $ is smooth over $S$.
+For a finite diagram of proper rigid-analytic varieties $\{T_i\}_{i\in I}$, suppose we can spread out $\{T_i\}_{i\in I}$ to a finite diagram $\{\tilde{T}_i \}$ proper and flat over a smooth rigid-analytic variety $S/K$ such that $\{T_i\}_{i\in I}$ arises as the fibre at some $C$-point of $S$.
+Shrink $S$ finitely many times if necessary, one may assume further that each $\tilde{T}_i $ is smooth over $S$.
 Since $S$ is smooth, the nilpotent thickening $ \Spa C \to \Spa B^+_\dR/\xi^2$ over $K$ can be lifted to $S$.
 Thus, one can pullback the diagram $\{\tilde{T}_i \}$ along the lift $\Spa B^+_\dR/\xi^2 \to S$.
-To find such a $S$, we need to find a finite diagram of proper flat formal models $\{ \mathfrak{T}_i\}_{i\in I}$ over $\mathcal{O}_C$ such that $\{T_i\}_{i\in I}$ arises as the rigid-generic fibre of them.
+To find such an $S$, we need to find a finite diagram of proper flat formal models $\{ \mathfrak{T}_i\}_{i\in I}$ over $\mathcal{O}_C$ such that $\{T_i\}_{i\in I}$ arises as the rigid-generic fibre of them.
 Given such a diagram of formal models, we then consider the deformation functor of the special fibres: